tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Goldenberry

+1/Day

+You can magically create juicy, edible berries.
+The amount of food you can produce each day is enough to feed you well, or to barely keep a small group from starving or dying of thirst.
+After a rest, you can set aside a special goldenberry for yourself or an ally.
+As a quick action, a creature can eat the goldenberry to heal using a recovery.

+**Quirk:** Prefers veganism.

+---

 #### Greater Power, Relic of

 _Recharge 11+:_ When you cast a quick action divine spell that targets allies, the spell affects one additional ally.